siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 First, we need to create a graph space, and then create tag(type of vertex) and edge type on it:

-Access the the Nebula-Console(CLI client for NebulaGraph):
+Access the Nebula-Console(CLI client for NebulaGraph):

 ```bash
 ~/.nebula-up/console.sh
 ```

-Run the following DDL(Data Definiation Language):
+Run the following DDL(Data Definition Language):

 ```sql
 CREATE SPACE moviegraph(partition_num=10,replica_factor=1,vid_type=fixed_string(32));